Add a Databricks catalog as a REST catalog, using an OAuth secret or

 bufstream.export.iceberg.granularity

-: The granularity to use for partitioning the table by date/time.Valid options are
+: The granularity to use for partitioning the table by date/time.
+If omitted, the table won't be partitioned by date/time.Valid options are

 MONTHLY